YiChiang12/mhChatbot/README.md

 - **Flask**: Backend API to handle requests.
 - **OpenAI's GPT-4o-mini**: For generating AI-based responses and analyzing conversations.

-## 📈 Future Plans
+## 📈 Professional Evaluation

-- **Professional Evaluation**: The chatbot will undergo a review by mental health professionals.
-Based on their feedback, we may refine the crisis intervention process.
+- The chatbot underwent a review by mental health professionals.
+Based on their feedback, we refined the crisis intervention process.

 ## 🏁 Getting Started